antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 Q: After some zooming what do you notice  when comparing  by eye balling the mutation of APC vs BRAF / KRAS.

 Hoovering over de coloured blocks below the genomic location of BRAF reveals the mutation types.

 Q: Which mutation type in BRAF is the most prominent.
-A: V640E also often reported as V600E and is an activating mutation.

 Up to now we have investigated the transcriptome and the genomics data separately except for  some annotation of hypermutations which was the result of the genomics analysis.